imallick94/imallick94-portfolio/final project/final_project_ipsitamallick.md

 Was there anything about the story you did not understand or find confusing?

-- ***"The character introdutction/use case wa not clear, I felt the story was focussing on one thing but the flow was broken by Geets - there is a break in the though process."***
+- ***"The character introdutction/use case was not clear, I felt the story was focussing on one thing but the flow was broken by Geets - there is a break in the though process."***

 Is there anything you would change or do differently?